 - Manage the planning and execution of frequent meetings with the Board of Directors

-- At least eight to ten years of experience, including roles focused on direct and/or lateral management and advising senior leaders, and at least 4 years of direct fundraising experience
+- Eight to ten years of professional experience, including roles focused on direct and/or lateral management and advising senior leaders, and at least 4 years of direct fundraising experience

 - At least one year of professional experience as a Pre K-12 classroom teacher preferred; some form of teaching, school-based professional experience, student-based professional experience or previous work with educational non-profits required